macrametv/www.macrame.tv/_posts/2021-01-18-leandro-castelao-•-data-stylist.md

     ![Leandro Castelao 8](/assets/img/uploads/under-armour-kelley-ohara-football-player-illlustration.jpg)
-  section3: >+
+  section3: >-
     > "**I discovered the power of vectors** and how deep you can go with them.
-    I feel like there are endless opportunities.."
+    I feel like there are endless opportunities."

     >

     > * On Datalands

-    **But these texts, these scientific texts full of facts were more than just work for him. **He actually read them for pleasure.
+    **But these texts, these scientific texts full of facts were more than just work for him.** He actually read them for pleasure.
 Data.
 Numbers.
 Facts.
 A powerful combination to the career path he would have taken if he hadn’t chosen to be a graphic designer: engineering.

     **And nowadays he’s taken that interest in data to the next level.** Leandro is now the Creative Director and Co-founder of Datalands a creative studio he started in partnership with Liz Meyer y Gavin Potenza that gives shape to data.
 A place where he can (on his own words) “bring together typography, color, shapes, concepts and vast amounts of information.
 Basically what design is all about.”

     ![Leandro Castelao 9](/assets/img/uploads/liverpool-allison-becker-football-illustration.jpg)